-The great thing about these tacos is that with the help of a slow cooker they come together as easily as the other tacos.
-In fact, I dare say that these are easier than traditional tacos.
-Carnitas meat is tender and flavorful with all the savory elements of an authentic taco at a stand taco.
-To finish off the carnitas all you need to do is crisp them in a skillet, warm some tortillas, and lay out a spread of toppings.
+The great thing about these tacos is that, with the help of a slow cooker, they come together as easily as the other tacos.
+In fact, with the whole “fix it and forget it” simplicity of the slow cooker, I dare say that these are easier than traditional tacos.
+But you won’t be forgetting these any time soon.

-Pork Carnitas Tacos Toppings
+Carnitas Tacos Toppings

 - cilantro